Where can I find information related to internships?

 Can I obtain an internship with no previous work experience?

 - Yes, employers look for knowledge and skills to meet internship requirements.
-Skills can be developed through completed coursework, volunteer experience, campus organizations, and extracurricular activities; skills are transferable to a work setting.
-To discuss how skills translate and are marketable to an internship opportunity, schedule an appointment with a Career Advisor in Career Services, Schofield 230 by calling 715-836-5358.
+Skills can be developed through completed coursework, volunteer experience, campus organizations, and extracurricular activities; these skills are transferable to a work setting.
+To discuss how skills translate and are marketable to an internship opportunity, schedule an appointment with a Career Advisor in Career Services, Schofield 230 by calling 715-836-5358 or making an appointment online here.